Chatanga/DuneImmorality/README.md

     ./bundle.sh && ./upload.py

 Having launched `./listen.py` in another terminal will provide you with an immediate feedback from TTS.
+Unfortunately, it seems to induce some kind of latency, leading to board corruptions on the remote guests.

 ## Principles